- Work on Lapstone Zig Zag Track to Siding Lookout is due to commence in November 2021. A Request for Tender is currently in market for this work.

 Yes.
 Once on-ground works are scheduled there will be some temporary closures on those tracks designated with works occurring.
 Council will program works to be the least inconvenient to reserve users and provide detours as alternatives where feasible.

-Does that mean everything in the Masterplan will be done?
+Will all works outlined in the Masterplan will be done?

 No. The Masterplan is a detailed plan that guides future design and development.
 It can take many years to find all the funding to complete it.
 This is the first stage.